Why is my cat sneezing?

 Protecting your cat with pet insurance

-Seeing your friendly feline in discomfort is hard but if you have pet insurance in place you can soon get them the help they need.
+Seeing your friendly feline in discomfort is hard, but if pet parents have pet insurance in place, they can soon get them the help they need.

 Insurance means you could also be protected from unexpected costs such as vet bills.
 Paying a regular premium is definitely preferable to having to find cash in an emergency, particularly when you’re already worried about your pet!